gojimmypi/gojimmypi.github.io/_posts/2025-07-16-EdgeRouterX-Flash-Factor-Reset-Bridge.md

 - SSH
 ---

-This blog details the steps needed to reflash an EdgeRouterX and upgrade firmware.
+This blog details the steps needed to reflash an EdgeRouterX and upgrade [firmware](https://www.ui.com/download/software/er-x).

-The scp copy method was used after the existing firmware was found to be corrupted and did not accept web upload nor TFTP.
+The scp copy method was used after the existing firmware was found to be corrupted and did not accept web upload nor [TFTP](https://pjo2.github.io/tftpd64/).

 There are two different EdgeRouter-X device models, nearly identical ER-X and the ERX-SFP.
 The SFP has a fiber port.

+{% include code_header.html %}
 ```bash
 cat /tmp/device_model
 ```